shoebahmed/gfg/README.md

 ### [Design Consideration](#design-consideration)
   I have used Spring Boot Microservice's to build CRUD API for Products.
 API also supports batch creation and fetch.
 Mongo Database is used to store persistent data, and docker is used for local development and also for deployment.
 Swagger is incorporated to quickly verify this application.
-I have not used Spring Boot reactive, but code can be easily upgraded to support Spring Boot reactive with use of Mongo Database.
 I could have used Caching to make this solution better.
 All API are versioned.
 Google Code style plugin for Eclipse is used to format code while developing.

   ##### JWT Authentication
     Lets start with Security first :neutral_face: JWT is used to secure this application, at this